-The District Board adopted a final millage rate of .8300 for fiscal year 2013-2014.
-The 2013-2014 adopted final millage rate is 7.07% more than the rolled-back rate of .7752.
+The District Board adopted a final millage rate of .8223 for fiscal year 2015-2016.
+The 2015-2016 adopted final millage rate is greater than the rolled-back rate of .7483 by 9.89%.

-The 2013-2014 budget includes funds for the final payments due on the purchase of a new ladder truck, and a new tanker pumper.
-The 2013-2014 budget also includes a freeze on the contributions to the vehicle and equipment replacement reserve.
-This is the fifth year that no contributions have been made to the vehicle and equipment reserve, other than proceeds from the disposals of out of service vehicles.
+The 2015-2016 budget includes funds for an exhaust removal system for one of the three stations, as well as a new ambulance, fire hydrants and bunker gear.
+The 2015-2016 budget also includes \$ 125,000 of contributions to the vehicle and equipment replacement reserve.
+This is the first time in six years that contributions will be made to the vehicle and equipment reserve, other than proceeds from the disposals of out of service vehicles.

-With the property values starting to increase, and the District Board utilizing reserves to balance the previous years' budgets, and the fire apparatus purchases in recent years, the District Board decided to increase the millage rate charged to the residents of the unincorporated Key Largo area.
-The District Board determined that; with the slight increase in the millage rate, the targeted ending fund balance for fiscal year 2013-2014 would be a prudent reserve for unanticipated events, such as hurricanes, and if absolutely necessary the committed funds for the vehicle and equipment replacement reserves could be utilized to cover any shortfalls due to unanticipated emergency situations.
+The District Board decided to increase the millage rate charged to the residents of the unincorporated Key Largo area.
+The District Board determined that; with an increase to the millage rate, the targeted ending fund balance for fiscal year 2015-2016 would be a prudent reserve for unanticipated events, such as hurricanes, and if necessary the committed funds for the vehicle and equipment replacement reserves could be utilized to cover any shortfalls due to unanticipated emergency situations.